How to enable hardware virtualization in UEFI (BIOS) on Windows 11

 Boot enter UEFI firmware

-5. Select the “Virtualization Technology,” “Intel Virtual Technology,” or “SVM Mode option.”
-(The feature name will also depend on the device manufacturer).
+5. Select the “Virtualization Technology,” “Intel Virtual Technology,” or “SVM Mode option” (the feature name will also depend on the device manufacturer).

-6. Enable the virtualization feature.
+6. Enable the virtualization feature on the motherboard.

 7. Save the UEFI (BIOS) settings (usually by pressing the F10 key).